dataframing/dataframing.github.io/_posts/2017-02-07-triplelift-challenge.md

 # Pre-processing
 To start off, I immediately noticed I was dealing with a fairly sizable dataset: approximately half a gigabyte spread across 8 files (*code-test0000\_part\_00*, ..., *code-test0007\_part\_00*).
 Furthermore, I quickly noticed the files were not comma-delimited but pipe-delimited ("|" separating each observation field).

 To make the analysis more tractable, I opted to join the files into one master file.
-I first manually inserted the header names into the master file *master.csv* \-\- there are likely better ways to do so with *sed*, but for a fairly low-dimensional dataset I thought it would be too much of a time sink.
+I first manually inserted the header names into the master file *master.csv* \-\- there are likely better ways to do so with *sed*, but for a fairly low-dimensional dataset I thought it would be too much of a time-sink.

 Once I had the pipe-separated header in *master.csv*, I joined all files into *master.csv* like so: